roc-lang/roc/www/content/plans.md

 Work has not started on this yet, but we'd like to have the project completed sometime in 2024.

-### Removal of `Nat`

-We are removing the `Nat` number type in favour of using `U64` as the default.
-This will further improve the portability of Roc programs, by removing a potential source of different behaviour across architectures.

-You can track progress in [this PR](https://github.com/roc-lang/roc/pull/5923).

 ## Planned Non-Breaking Changes

 These are planned changes to how things work, which should be backwards-compatible and require no code changes.
 These won't include bugfixes, just changing something that currently works as designed to have a different design.